sandover/sandover.github.io/content/index.md

 ---
 # bio

-I'm a technology builder and a team builder, with 20+ years of experience in spatial technology, novel human-computer interfaces, and new product development.
+I have 25 years of experience building technology at the frontier: AR, VR, mixed reality, spatial technology, collaboration systems, data visualization, and AI.

+As a software engineer, architect, and designer, I like to build new things.

-I have a broad background as a hands-on people manager, a product manager, a full stack engineer and architect, and a software designer, which gives me the ability to bridge disciplines and create situations where people can do their best work.
+As a leader, I like to create situations where people can do their best work.

 I've worked in 3-person startups, in applied R&D at the Accenture Technology Labs, in  -->

+&nbsp;

+&nbsp;

+---

+# strike valley studio

+I started **Strike Valley Studio** to help companies see around corners and build for the future.

+We do two things:

+1. Build new software in new ways
+2. Consult to help companies adapt in the age of AI

+No website yet, and the paint is not yet dry.
+But reach out to me via LinkedIn if you have a project in mind!

 &nbsp;